-Phoenix College offers all students a full day curriculum, designed and delivered around them, aimed at achieving those increased life chances that are described above.
+Phoenix College offers students with autism or related communication difficulties a full day curriculum, designed and delivered around them, aimed at achieving those increased life chances that are described above.
 We prioritise the development of communication, employability skills, independent living skills and understanding relationships so that the transition to adult life is successful and fulfilling.
 The programme for each student is worked out with them and their family with progress points set out, measured and monitored with formal reviews at least annually, in line with the SEND Code of Practice.